amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-19.md

 At Babylon, the design community has grown rapidly and will continue to do so.
 Product development is driven by autonomous teams, and while things are consistent to a point, a lack of centralised standards means discrepancies have crept in.

-In some ways, introducing a design system into a rapidly changing organisation is easier: iIntroducing a new system in government required a cultural shift, and our work was often met with suspicions that we’d have to work to reassure.
+In some ways, introducing a design system into a rapidly changing organisation is easier: introducing a new system in government required a cultural shift, and our work was often met with suspicions that we’d have to work to reassure.
 In Babylon, change is the norm and the organisation is set up to respond quickly.

 But it also means we’re trying to rationalise a moving target, and that’s complicated.
 If we can’t keep pace with the organisation’s growth and change, that could hamper the system’s adoption.